Housing options and homelessness privacy notice

 Any personal data, including special category data provided will be used to understand and assess the needs of rough sleepers, and help referral to support services.

-Anonymous data collected will be part of the official rough sleeping count and will provide a snapshot figure of rough sleepers in the Kettering Borough.
+Anonymous data collected will be part of the official rough sleeping count and will provide a snapshot figure of rough sleepers in North Northamptonshire.
 No personal or special category data that can result in the identification of an individual shall be reported externally.

-Your information may also be used for the prevention and detection of crime, including fraud.
+Your information may also be used for the prevention and detection of crime, including fraud if necessary and only within the realms of data protection legislation.

 3 How the information is obtained